tdh1/whole-foods-autobuy/README.md

 # Whole Foods Autobuy Script

-This is a Python script/app that searches for the first available Amazon Whole Foods delivery slot and, optionally, places your order.
+This is a Python script/app that searches for the first available Amazon Whole Foods or Amazon Fresh delivery slot and, optionally, places your order.

+## Modifications

+This program was modified from the original posted at https://github.com/tangerinehuge/whole-foods-autobuy.
+Additional notification messages were added.
+The console "print" statements were uncommented.
+The chrome options were modified to cache chrome to the user's data directory.
+The requirements file was modified to install the latest version of each dependency package.
+This code was executed successfully against an Amazon Fresh cart.

 ## Installation
-The fastest way to run this script is to download the precompiled binary.
-It should run on Mac or Windows with Chrome installed.
-Alternatively, you can clone the repo and run the script manually.

-**Self-contained Binary (Mac):**
-1. Download the latest [*WFAutobuy.dmg*](https://github.com/tangerinehuge/whole-foods-autobuy/releases/latest/download/WFAutobuy.dmg) from releases
-2. Open the DMG file and drag WFAutobuy into the Applications folder.
-3. Open the applications folder and run the program.
-You'll probably need to right click it and click "Open" the first time you run it in order to bypass Gatekeeper.

-**Self-contained Binary (Windows):**
-1. Download the latest [*WFAutobuy.exe*](https://github.com/tangerinehuge/whole-foods-autobuy/releases/latest/download/WFAutobuy.exe) from releases
-2. Run the EXE file (you may need to click "More info" and then "Run anyway" to bypass Microsoft Defender

 **Clone Repo:**
 1. Clone the repository to a local directory.